swaptacular/swpt-k8s-config/README.md

 		}
 	}
 }

 $ docker logout registry.example.com  # Removes the password from /home/johndoe/.docker/config.json.
 ```

 You will also need to change the
-`simple-git-server/kustomization.yaml` file to use your private
+`simple-git-server/kustomization.yaml` file so as to use your private
 container image registry for the Git server's and Nginx's images.

 If you DO NOT want to use a private container image registry, you may